How To Clear a Discord Chat

 - Select the server you want to clone in Discord.

-- Right-click and select Server Settings.
+- Open the Server Settings.

 - From the menu on the left-hand side, select Server Template.